postechDNN/postechDNN/dnn/DataStrcutures/DCEL/DCEL.md

 ```

 ### setIncidentEdge
-Sets half edge to the incident edge of this vertex
+Sets half edge to the incident edge of this vertex.
 ```
 void setIncidentEdge(HEdge *_e)
 ```